Creating a Base Box

 Before installing the guest additions, you'll need the linux kernel headers and the basic developer tools.
 On Ubuntu, you can easily install these like so:

-$ sudo apt-get install linux-headers-$(uname -r) build-essential
+$ sudo apt-get install linux-headers-generic build-essential dkms

 Next, make sure that the guest additions image is available by using the GUI and clicking on "Devices" followed by "Install Guest Additions".
 Then mount the CD-ROM to some location.
 On Ubuntu, this usually looks like this:

-$ sudo mount /dev/cdrom /mnt/cdrom
+$ sudo mount /dev/cdrom /media/cdrom

 Finally, run the shell script that matches your system to install the guest additions.
 For example, for Linux on x86, it is the following: